The Original Mid-Century Modern Custom Home

-Acorn Deck House Company has a rich history in the mid-century modernism movement, which has continued and evolved through the 21st century.
+Acorn Deck House Company has a rich, early history in the mid-century modernism movement, which has continued and evolved through the 21st century.

 Acorn Structures was founded in 1947 by Carl Koch, the founder of Techbuilt, and John Bemis.
 Their goal for the company was to create a prefabricated alternative to traditional building methods, which produced less waste and took advantage of material left over from the war.